Moore Park Tennis Club Rules

 (a) A guest is a person who is not a member of the Club but is brought to the Club by a member because the member wishes to play with their guest(s).
 Members must play on the court with their guest(s) in order for the player(s) to be considered a guest.

-(b) Members are responsible for entering their guests’ names into the booking system and making sure the guest fee of $10 has been paid by credit card before play starts.
+(b) Members are responsible for entering their guests’ names into the booking system and making sure the guest fee of $10 is paid by credit card when the court is booked, or that the drop-in guest fee of $12 is paid before play starts.
 Club Monitors are required to confirm the booking and payment before allowing play.

 (c) For instructions on booking guests see the Court Reserve FAQs.

 (d) Guests are required to follow Club rules and the Club code.
 Members are responsible for having their guests obey Club rules.
 Members whose guests break the rules may face suspension of booking and therefore playing privileges, or other penalties as deemed appropriate.
 The Club reserves the right to refuse guest privileges to players with a history of breaking the rules.

 (a) A non-member is a person who is not a member of the Club and not a guest of a member.
 Before being allowed to play at MPTC, non-Members must check in with the Clubhouse Attendant.

 (b) Non-Members will be allowed to play after informing the Club Monitors of their names, and after paying a fee of $12 per person per booking, by electronic money transfer (EMT).
 Club Monitors are required to confirm the booking and payment before allowing play.

 (c) Non-Members must comply with the Club Rules and Code of Conduct.